 HOW TO REMOVE TOMATILLO HUSKS

 Despite their paper husks, tomatillos are quickly and easily cleaned.
-Simply remove the husks using your hands to reveal small green looking tomatoes.
+Simply remove the husks using your hands to reveal small green-looking tomatoes.
 Since the husks are sometimes sticky, it is necessary to rinse them with water to remove any residue.

-Once the husks are removed, simply cut the tomatillos in halves, directly through the center where a they pucker by the stem.
-Then, place the them skin up, flesh down, on a silicone baking mat.
+Once the husks are removed, simply cut the tomatillos in halves, directly through the center where they pucker by the stem.
+Then, place them skin up, flesh down, on a silicone baking mat.
 Despite some recipes calling for oil, you do not need oil or spray of any kind.
 Tomatillos, though very acidic, also contain a lot of water, which does not require additional oil to roast them properly.